Definitions

 Analytic

 In most security operations centers (SOCs), analytics are used to alert analysts to concerning behavior in their environment.
 For example, an analytic can be deployed by a team to send an alert when a new task is scheduled on a machine.
-Example analytics include CAR pseudocode, SIGMA rules, as well as the Splunk or Elastic queries generated by PySIGMA from SIGMA rules.
+Example analytics include CAR pseudocode, Sigma rules, and the Splunk or Elastic queries generated by PySigma from Sigma rules.

-An analytic is made of different observables which create detection logic for an analytic.
-For example, an analytic looking for scheduled task creation could consist of observables such as the 4698 Task Creation Windows Event ID, the registry key path of the scheduled task, or the command line usage of the schtasks.exe tool.
-These observables can make an analytic more or less robust, based on how much effort an adversary would expend to evade it.
-For example, tracking the command line creation of task scheduling might be easier for an adversary to evade than tracking task scheduler event IDs, due to the fact that an adversary may not utilize the command line to schedule a task.
-Observables can be changed to create more robust analytics.
+An analytic is made of different observables that create detection logic for the analytic.
+For example, an analytic looking for scheduled task creation could consist of observables such as the 4698 Task Creation Windows Event ID, the registry key path of the scheduled task, or the command-line usage of the schtasks.exe tool.
+These observables can make an analytic score higher on the Summiting model based on how much effort an adversary would expend to evade it.
+For example, tracking the command-line creation of task scheduling might be easier for an adversary to evade than tracking task scheduler event IDs, because an adversary may not utilize the command line to schedule a task.
+Observables can be changed to create more robust detections.

 Analytic Robustness Categories